uda-survey/survey/README.md

 # Survey on Unsupervised Domain Adaptation for Semantic Segmentation for Visual Perception in Automated Driving
 ## Project Website
 This is the project website for the survey on unsupervised domain adaptation for semantic segmentation.
-You can find our paper here.
+You can find our paper [Survey on Unsupervised Domain Adaptation for Semantic Segmentation for Visual Perception in Automated Driving](https://arxiv.org/abs/2304.11928).

 ## New Papers or Errors
 If you want to have your paper added to the database or you find a mistake/missing data in our database please open an issue and we will add/correct it.